Chapter 26 : Unforeseen

-We sat in the living room of my house, the familiar scent of pine and tea mixed together entering my lungs as I breathed.
-Sirius and my Father were in a staring fight as my Dad poured the tea into a small white cup made of glass.
-I stared back and forth at the two of them.
+We sat in the living room of my house, the familiar scent of pine and tea mingling together and entering my lungs as I breathed.
+Sirius and my Father were in a contest to see who could stare the most seriously at the other as my Dad poured the tea into a small white cup made of glass.
+I stared back and forth between the two of them.

 "Sirius Black, sir."

 I cringed at the sound of shattered glass.
 My Father had dropped his tea cup very unexpectedly.
 I jumped, alarmed.
-Sirius was still staring at my Father, though his face showed how anxious and nervous he was growing.
+Sirius was still staring at my Father, though his face showed how anxious and nervous he was growing to be.

 My Father quickly pulled his wand out and did a spell inside his head, cleaning up the mess he accidentally made.
-Then, he looked into Sirius' eyes once again and whispered, "Black?"
+Then, he looked into Sirius's eyes once again and whispered, "Black?"

 "My family was so horrible that I moved out, sir.
 I really can't blame you for reacting the way you did," Sirius said earnestly.
 He was trying to look as convincing as possible.
 My Dad had a knack for not believing people when they told the truth.
-I kind of had that same trait, just not as severe...
+I kind of inherited that same trait, but it was healthy to mentally question what you're told, wasn't it?

 My Father glared at Sirius, and then he turned to me.
 "I'm going to go check on dinner."

 He trotted off toward the kitchen, leaving Sirius and I alone to relax.
-Sirius exhaled deeply, his strained face loosening in relief.
+Sirius exhaled deeply, his strained face loosening into an expression of relief.
 It was then that he was able to look around the house instead of at my Father.
-The smell of tea had left when my Father dropped his tea cup on the small wooden table in between both of the large, beige couches with a sort of leaf design.
+The smell of tea had left when my Father dropped his tea cup on the small wooden table in between both of the large, beige couches which bore a sort of leafy design.
 There was a large rug beneath us with green and many shades of brown.
-The beige walls around us made the room cozy and made everyone in it more able to withstand the ugly designs in the rug.
+The light tan walls around us made the room cozy and made everyone in it more able to withstand the ugly designs in the rug.

 "Not what you're used to, is it?"
 I turned to Sirius.
 He snapped his head in my direction with his eyebrows raised.
 His mouth was hanging open slightly.